 I was telling a story.
 The story was about the culture of this emerging sport and how it was changing the lives of young men and women around the world.

-That film, Raise Up: The World is Our Gym, later received global distribution through Red Bull TV and changed how I’d create my work for the rest of my life.
+Years later that film, Raise Up: The World is Our Gym, won "Best of the Fest" at the Hip Hop Film Festival, received global distribution through Red Bull TV, and changed how I’d create my work for the rest of my life.

-As an independent filmmaker that dealt with a lack of time, budget, crew, and resources on my shoots, I used simple storytelling tactics to make projects stand out among the flashy content that is still so popular on social media.
+As an independent filmmaker that dealt with a lack of time, budget, crew, and resources on my shoots, I used simple storytelling tactics to make my film stand out among the flashy content that was popular on social media.

 For more than a decade, I’ve worked with nonprofit organizations and purpose-driven companies to create public service announcements, long form documentaries, and short social media videos of inspirational people making changes to take control of their health and happiness.